LeosonH/digs/README.md

 # Data Management for Linguistic, Cultural, and Historical Research
-Content and code written for DIGS 30003, Data Management for Linguistic, Cultural and Historical Research at the University of Chicago.
+Content and code written for DIGS 30003, Data Management for Linguistic, Cultural, and Historical Research at the University of Chicago.